aspose-page/Aspose.Page-Reference-Tutorials/page/english/java/file-merging/postscript-to-pdf/_index.md

 **Q: Is there a free trial available for Aspose.Page for Java?**
 A: Absolutely.
 You can download a fully functional trial from the [Aspose free trial page](https://releases.aspose.com/).

-**Q: How can I obtain a temporary license for Aspose.Page for Java?**
+**Q: How do I obtain a temporary license for Aspose.Page for Java?**
 A: A temporary license can be requested via the [temporary‑license page](https://purchase.aspose.com/temporary-license/).

 **Q: Where can I get support or connect with the Aspose community?**
 A: Join the discussion on the [Aspose.Page forum](https://forum.aspose.com/c/page/39) to ask questions and share experiences.

 ## Conclusion
-In this guide we demonstrated a complete, production‑ready approach to **merge PostScript files** and **convert PostScript to PDF** using Aspose.Page for Java.
-By following the step‑by‑step instructions you can integrate this capability into any Java application, whether you are processing a single report or batching hundreds of files.
+In this guide we demonstrated a complete, production‑ready approach to **create PDF from PS** and **merge multiple PostScript files** using Aspose.Page for Java.
+By following the step‑by‑step instructions you can integrate this capability into any Java application, whether you’re processing a single report or batching hundreds of files.

 ---

-**Last Updated:** 2025-11-29
+**Last Updated:** 2026-02-02
 **Tested With:** Aspose.Page for Java 24.11
 **Author:** Aspose